 But just as much Uncle Harold wasn’t afraid of me, I respected him.
 In a rapidly changing world around him with new housing estates, increasing noise levels in the park and sometimes even a crackling two-stroke moped, he remained imperturbably calm and picked seed after seed from the grass or just sat there quietly enjoying life in the bushes where I could even come as close as two yards.
 And he would in return observe me calmly.

 Uncle Harold was not fond of flying, well, at least at the countless times I met him he walked his walks through the park and I could never catch him beating his wings let alone he took off.
 In the beginning, when we still had to get used to each other, he sometimes took a long run but even then he flew no more than a short stretch and maybe only a yard above the ground.

 But eventually an Autumn came when it was quiet, despite the wild autumn wind and the rustling of leaves.
 Dead silence.
 And Uncle Harold was nowhere to be seen, maybe it was quiet because he disappeared, and there I was with my camera in my hand pointlessly aimed at the empty bench where I first met him.

 One day, weeks after Uncle Harold had disappeared, a scrawny young pheasant was trotting about.
-When I asked the park ranger where Uncle Harold had gone, he looked up for a moment with his eyes wet as if he were saying a silent prayer and then with a sad voice and only audible to me he said: we have Cousin Herbert now.
+When I asked the park ranger where Uncle Harold had gone, he looked up for a moment with his eyes wet and as if he were saying a silent prayer he then said with a sad voice and only audible to me: we have Cousin Herbert now.